Shemmie/Data-Engineering-Zoomcamp-2026/homework/3. data_warehouse/README.md

 FROM `<project>.<dataset>.yellow_taxi_2024_materialized`;
 ```

-**Estimated bytes: 0 bytes.** BigQuery stores table metadata (including row counts) internally, so a `COUNT(*)` without any filter does not need to scan any actual data — it reads the count directly from metadata.
+**Estimated bytes: 0 bytes.** BigQuery stores table metadata (including row counts) internally, so a `COUNT(*)` without any filter does not need to scan any actual data because it reads the count directly from metadata.

 ---